sentientmachin3/shdevkit/README.md

 - `git`
 - `sway`
 - `fzf`
+- `stow`

 Should work both with `bash` and `zsh`.
-Just source the aliases and add the folder to the PATH to have everything executable.
-Remember to give permissions to the scripts.
+Remember to give permissions to the scripts, if required.